 And so on.
 This positive feedback loop — Desire chasing Beauty in realtime and Beauty chasing Desire over evolutionary time — is what drives the production of beauty in every nook and cranny of the natural world:

 Please note: This is not the Grand Unified Theory of beauty.
 There are many important questions not addressed by this framing — for example, questions about taste and class, or which forms of beauty are sublime vs. merely kitsch.
 The idea of beauty-as-game will happily endorse both a Rembrandt and a Thomas Kinkade as “beautiful” — and if that’s a problem, you’ll have to seek distinctions elsewhere.
-[Update 2018/11/03: Nor does it have much to say about the connection between beauty and awe (as pointed out to me by Michael Mayernick).]
 Instead, the perspective offered here will help answer questions like Why does beauty grow? and Under what conditions is beauty stable?
 Or even, How will beauty behave on other planets?

-It’s about, in Sarah Perry’s term, the ecology of beauty.
+It’s about, in Sarah Perry’s phrase, the ecology of beauty.

 Two-player beauty in animals

-Now when I introduced flowers earlier, I may have given the impression that they were the first Beauty players on Earth.
-Actually they were merely the first in the plant kingdom.
-Animals have been playing Beauty with other animals for quite a bit longer — maybe 300 million years longer, give or take.
+Now when I mentioned flowers earlier, I may have given the impression that they were the first Beauty players on Earth.
+Actually they're just the first in the plant kingdom.
+Whereas animals have been playing Beauty with other animals for quite a bit longer — maybe 300 million years longer, give or take.

 When animals play beauty with each other, they almost always do it in the context of sexual selection, that is, in the competition for mates.
-Sexual selection typically occurs in polygynous species, where the males compete with each other for opportunities to mate with the females.
+Sexual selection typically occurs in polygynous species, where the males compete for opportunities to mate with the females.
 This kind of competition doesn’t always produce beauty; often it results in raw male-on-male aggression.
-But in species where it’s harder for the males to dominate and coerce the females — i.e., when females have more choice — males must compete to attract potential mates.
+But in species where it’s harder for males to dominate the females — i.e., when females have more choice — males must compete to attract potential mates.
 In other words, males play Beauty and females play Desire.